darklegend91/Resume_CharliX88/README.md

 This is my Resume.
-This change is made by darklened91 to create merge conflicts.
+This change is made by darklened91 to create merge conflicts in the main repo.